17 Phishing Prevention Tips – Prevent Phishing Attacks, Scams and Email Threats

 How to Protect Against Phishing?

-User education and deploying specialized software are the two main ways in which companies can develop an effective strategy to prevent email phishing.
+User education and deploying specialized software are the two main ways in which companies can develop an effective strategy for phishing protection.
 None of these is likely to work in isolation though and companies must develop a holistic approach that combines these components for a specific business context in order to best prevent phishing scams.

 In terms of a framework, the best strategy on how to protect against phishing would be to organize the efforts into two main categories –

 Tip #2 Prevent phishing emails from reaching users